jeanie-liu/chess_win_predictor/README.md

 ## Installation and Setup
 ### Prerequisites
 * **Python** 3.8 or higher.
 * **Anaconda**.
 [Download Anaconda](https://www.anaconda.com/download).
 This project uses several packages that are conveniently available through Anaconda.
-Download Anaconda.
 Alternatively, you can use pip to install the necessary packages.
 * **Jupyter Notebook** for running .ipynb files.
 It comes pre-installed with Anaconda, or you can install it separately if using pip:
   ```bash
   pip install notebook